BinomialLLC/KTX-Software-Binomial-Fork/README.md

 make
 ```

 Under Windows, `KTX-Software.sln` can then be used to build the solution using Visual Studio.
-The tool for validation, compression and extraction of KTX2 files is `btx`, which will be placed in the `build/Debug` or `build/Release` directories under Windows, or in the build directory on other platforms.
+The tool for introspecting, compression and extraction of KTX2 files is `btx`, which will be placed in the `build/Debug` or `build/Release` directories under Windows, or in the build directory on other platforms.
 See the tool's original [documentation here](https://github.khronos.org/KTX-Software/ktxtools/index.html).

 Running `btx --help` will display `"[BINOMIAL FORK]"` in the help text, which is how you can tell you're running a version of `btx` with Binomial's fixes and improvements: